Skip to content

 The Substack essay linked below is personal narrative and commentary.
 The factual backbone of the case is reflected in the Executive Summary, Record vs. Reality, and the underlying primary documents.

+This page gives a concise, linkable companion to the Substack article.
 Read the full essay on Substack → The Record and the Wound — Part II: Why I Won't Disappear.

-Key Themes
+Key Themes Discussed

 The Choice

-The essay frames the response to institutional betrayal as a choice between two paths: 1.
-Disappear: Accept the destruction, sign NDAs, and try to build a second life while the institution remains unaccountable.
-2. Refuse to Disappear: "Follow the logic of what had been done all the way out into the open."
+1. Disappear: Accept the destruction, sign NDAs, and try to build a second life while the institution remains unaccountable.

 Medicine as Vocation vs. Career